teddyling/tm_notebook/README.md

 # Tm-notebook

-Tm-notebook is a web-based **JavaScript compiler** that can be used online or in a local environment.
+Tm-notebook is a web-based **JavaScript editor** that can be used online or in a local environment.
 It has the capability to compile JavaScript code in **real-time** and display the results.
 Additionally, it supports **importing npm packages** and **rendering JSX code**.
 Visit [tm-notebook](https://tm-notebook.com/) and give it a try!